Saskatchewan Tenant Rights: Lease Help Under the Residential Tenancies Act

 Saskatchewan Deposits Explained

-Saskatchewan allows two types of deposits at the start of a tenancy.
-The standard security deposit is capped at one month's rent — this deposit covers damage beyond normal wear and tear at the end of the tenancy.
-If the landlord permits pets, they may also charge an additional pet deposit of up to half a month's rent.
+Saskatchewan allows landlords to collect a security deposit at the start of a tenancy, capped at one month's rent — this deposit covers damage beyond normal wear and tear at the end of the tenancy.
+If the landlord permits pets, they may also charge an additional pet deposit, but the combined security deposit and pet deposit cannot exceed one month's rent in total.

 Both deposits must be held in trust and returned (with any applicable interest) within 7 business days if there is no dispute, or within 30 days with an itemized statement of any claimed deductions.
 Interest at the prescribed rate applies to deposits held for 12 or more months.
 Tenants can apply to the ORT to recover deposits that are not returned properly.